For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 • Supporting the acquisition of new skills and anticipating changes.

-In 2022, 100% of Crédit Agricole S.A. employees in France and abroad attended at least one training course and 2,116,014 hours of training were provided via IFCAM or in direct collaboration with various service providers, universities and training schools.
+In 2023, 100% of Crédit Agricole S.A. employees in France and abroad attended at least one training course and 2.49 million hours of training were provided via IFCAM or in direct collaboration with various service providers, universities and higher education institutions.

 Crédit Agricole S.A. uses different educations methods to develop the skills of its employees: